tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 Let the class know that they will be using the `WHERE` clause in this activity.

 This activity will require students to do some research.
-Links are provided to help them search for solutions to problems they are likely to encounter.
+A link is provided to help them with this component.

 ---